 Cornet is a horn-shaped Japanese bread type with a hole in the middle, which is filled mostly with custard cream or chocolate.
 The filling is only added after the Cornet is baked, which keeps the filling fresh.
 Anyone with a sweet-tooth or a love of chocolate pudding won’t be able to resist this popular Japanese bread.

-Unique Japanese Bread 6: Katsu sandwich
+Unique Japanese Bread 6: Katsu Sandwich

 Tonkatsu, or fried pork cutlets, as a sandwich!
-If you have every tried delicious Japanese tonkatsu, not much more explanation is needed!
+If you have ever tried delicious Japanese tonkatsu, not much more explanation is needed!
 In the thirties, Tonkatsu restaurant Isen came with the idea of putting their tonkatsu in sandwiches to prevent Geisha from getting their mouth dirty with crumbs or sauce.
-The result is popular Japanese sandwich that is easy to eat on the go.
+The result is a popular Japanese sandwich that is easy to eat on the go.
 They can be found just about anywhere, so grab one for your next shinkansen ride!